ForAllSecure/mapi-examples/plugins/rust-idor-plugin/README.md

   For demos, set `MAPI_IDOR_SAMPLE_RATE=1` to see findings faster; for production runs, the default is more polite.
 * **Body comparison is length-only.** Two responses of similar size but totally different content will appear similar.
-Good enough as a first filter; consider this a v1 heuristic.
 * **Spec is not consulted.** The plugin makes no assumption that an endpoint is auth-protected — it discovers that empirically via the canary.
 This means real IDOR is detected even on endpoints whose spec is wrong or missing a `security` block.
-* **Detection of missing-auth bugs is out of scope.** If an endpoint that *should* require auth doesn't, mAPI's other checkers will flag it.
 * **Path-shape canonicalization is heuristic.** The summary canonicalizes only the last path segment with `*`, so `/users/{id}/profile` and `/users/{id}/orders` would each get their own finding rather than collapsing into a single `/users/{id}/*` entry.
-Good enough for shallow APIs and demos.
-* **Single-segment endpoints are never checked.** `/health`, `/me`, `/locations` and similar paths are skipped regardless of whether they return per-user data.
+* **Single-segment endpoints are never checked.** `/health`, `/me`, `/info` and similar paths are skipped regardless of whether they return per-user data.
 The trade-off: per-user resources without an `{id}` in the path (e.g. `/me`) won't be tested, but neither will global endpoints that are shared by design.